XereoNet/SpaceGDN/README.md

 	}

 #####Request
-Get information on a single name/channel, by ID:
+Get information on a single channel, by ID:

-	GET: /name/:id
+	GET: /channel/:id

 #####Response
 Example: